 The Shimano Ultegra 14000 XTD package includes a spare spool, and four line reducers.

-This means carp anglers have the option of using different types of mainline with them, covering a range of angling situations.
+This means carp anglers have the option of using different types of mainline to cover a range of angling situations.

 This is a great feature, putting yourself instantly ‘into the fight’ between man and carp.